julianmendez/tabulas/README.md

 field_name = a b c
 ```

 However, the format will normalize and present them differently according to the declared type.
-Thus, the values of fields with type `List_String` and `List_URI` will be presented as multi-line values.
+Thus, the values of fields with type `List_`... (e.g. `List_String`) will be presented as multi-line values.

 ## Example